-Determined to establish ECC to combat minority exclusion after witnessing heart-wrenching anti-Semitic incidents in New York, Bincheng serves as President of ECC and works closely with board directors, partners, and college representatives, leading social equity projects and coordinating legislat9ive outreach.
+Determined to establish ECC after witnessing and experiencing a wave of anti-minority incidents in New York, Bincheng leads the organization as President to combat minority exclusion.
+He works closely with board directors, partners, and college representatives, conducting social equity projects and coordinating legislative outreach.

-Bincheng is deeply concerned about minority inclusion and resolves to contribute to the promotion of communication and understanding.
-In November 2019, Bincheng, representing ECC, met with Congressman Joe Kennedy III to propose social inclusion policies.
-Shortly after, Bincheng testified as ECC President before the New York State Senate Annual Budget Forum to push for legislative reforms that improve the lives of previously marginalized minority children in public schools; subsequently, he met with Chair.
+Bincheng is deeply concerned about minority inclusion and equity.
+In January, Bincheng, as ECC President, testified before the New York State Senate Annual Budget Forum to push for legislative reforms to improve the lives of often marginalized minority children in public schools; subsequently, he met with Chair.
 Hoylman of the State Senate Judiciary Committee to further elucidate the necessity of minority inclusion initiatives.

 In his spare time, Bincheng loves long-distance running and cycling.
-He has participated in many full marathons and completed the 1157-kilometer ride on the Qinghai-Tibet line from Golmud to Lhasa.
+He has participated in full marathons and completed the 1157-kilometer ride on the Tibetan Plateau from Golmud to Lhasa.

 Project Coordination Director

 Mariam serves as the advisor of communications and director of project coordination for the ECC, devoted to facilitating the project of Name Equality for Minorities.
 As an American of Nigerian ancestry, Mariam understands the sense of isolation from one's home culture when her non-western name is mispronounced.
 She is excited to raise the public's awareness of this critical issue by participating in this project.